kailash-manasarovar/statement/docs/timeline/2023/august.md

 - I believe the Matthew account is significant with regards to the cyber-stalking; whether it is an actual person from Dénia, or a dark-web porn subscription account that pays for access to sedated and live spy-cam targets, or a delegated hacker account given instructions on what to say to a target by pornographers, or a mixture of everything I've just said.
 - Whenever the account interacts with me, it says significant things that make me wonder, and then believe a little (perhaps a flash of the trumpet teacher in close up on my UI to remind my fascia of a sexual encounter I'm not consciously aware of), and then believe more and more, that I am interacting with the trumpet teacher himself.
-- We end up [DM'ing in December](december.md#chat-with-the-american-matthew) significantly.
+- We end up [DM'ing in December 2023](december.md#chat-with-the-american-matthew) significantly.
 - Later on, I take a closer look at some of the posts this account retweets and I note *extremely enticing*, honey-trap-type content coming from (apparent) women.
 - In retrospect, it reminds me of the [job offer doing the same](../2024/february.md#threats-on-x-increase) that I go to the police about.
 - Reviewing these interactions, particularly the one from the end of November, makes me shudder and shudder again.